Liberal Reform Party (New Zealand): History

 The party was launched as a revival of the decades earlier Country Party by the New Zealand Free Enterprise Movement in 1968 feeling that voters needed a genuine free enterprise choice in elections as, in their view, New Zealand was caught between monopoly business interests and overly empowered trade unions.
+It changed its name to Liberal Reform in 1970.
+The party criticised Robert Muldoon as a "socialist dictator" and campaigned for the abolition of taxation.

 The Liberal Reform Party main goals were individual freedom, self reliance and maximised free enterprise.
 In addition it had other policy platforms it campaigned on: